Gavin Clayton – Executive Director

 Susanne Jasilek – Artist Facilitator for Arts on Prescription

-Bob Race – Artist for Young People with Dementia Pottery Group
+Bob Race – Artist Facilitator for Young People with Dementia Pottery Group

 Bob Race is a trained, award-winning potter and probably the country’s most experienced practitioner in providing pottery workshops in the field of mental health.
 Bob is Community Artist at Fulbourn Hospital and has run workshops for those with functional dementia and early onset dementia for some 15 years.
 One such workshop was recognised in the 2004 Best Practice Recognition Awards.
 Bob is a member of a research network established by the University of Nottingham.
 The cover of the last Mental Health Act features a bas relief made by service-users in one of Bob’s workshops.

-Anna Mumford – Arts on Prescription – Children and Young People Project Manager
+Anna Mumford – Project Development Manager, Arts on Prescription Children and Young People

-Sheila Ceccarelli – Artist for Art of Resilience workshops in schools
+Sheila Ceccarelli – Artist Facilitator for pilot workshops in schools

 Sheila Ceccarelli studied sculpture at Norwich School of Art and later at the Royal College of Art.
 In 1999 Sheila formed AccessArt – a UK charity inspiring visual arts education – with her colleague Paula Briggs.
 Sheila continues to co-direct AccessArt as well as leading workshops with children, teenagers and adults, including Arts and Minds workshops in schools.
-For more information and images of Sheila’s work: www.accessart.org.uk
+For more information and images of the workshops in schools that Sheila and Yael (below) facilitated for Arts and Minds: www.accessart.org.uk

-Yael Pilowsky Bankirer – Therapist for Arts and Minds workshops in schools
+Yael Pilowsky Bankirer – Therapist for pilot workshops in schools

 Anne Taylor – Conductor for Michaelhouse Chorale